Le Wagon scales one of the world’s best coding bootcamps with Slack

 For anyone interested in breaking into the technology industry or taking their computer programming and leadership skills to the next level, international coding bootcamp Le Wagon is here to help.
 Founded in Paris in 2013, Le Wagon has since expanded to 39 cities in 20 countries.
 And Slack, the channel-based messaging platform, is playing a leading role in scaling the company’s business and operations.

-With a global network of nearly 1,000 freelance teachers, plus a staff of web developers, engineers, data scientists and more, organising internal communication using Slack channels – digital spaces for people to share messages and files – has helped Le Wagon maintain the quality of its bootcamps.
+With a global network of nearly 1,000 freelance teachers, plus a staff of web developers, engineers, data scientists and more, organizing internal communication using Slack channels—digital spaces for people to share messages and files—has helped Le Wagon maintain the quality of its bootcamps.
 Sébastien Saunier, the company’s co-founder and chief technology officer, says it also relies on Slack to:

 - Onboard new students